jasminej90/dand5-identity-fraud-from-enron-email/README.md

 > 3. What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]

 I tried 5 different algorithms and ended up using `Naive Bayes` as it scored the highest evaluation metrics.
 Other algorithms that I tried are:
   - SVM
   - Decision Tree
   - Random Forest
-	- Logistic Regression.
+  - Logistic Regression
 In general, it took longer to run SVM and Logistic Regression models.
 Also, I noticed that all algorithms scored high accuracy, which is an indication that accuracy in this case is not the best evaluation metric as one of its shortcoming that it's not ideal for skewed classes (which is the case in our enron dataset).

 > 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric item: “tune the algorithm”]

 Most classifiers come with a set of parameters (with default values) which affect the model, and are passed as arguments to the constructor.
 Typical examples include `C`, `kernel` and `gamma` for SVM Classifier for example.
 Tuning the parameters of a classifier (usually referred to as hyperparameters) means to optimize the values of those parameters to enable the algorithm to perform its best (Hyperparameter Optimization).
 It's a final step in the process of applied machine learning before presenting results.
 If this step is not done well, it can lead to the model misfitting the data.

-⋅⋅*
-  ### Algorithm Tuning
+  * ### Algorithm Tuning

 I used GridSearchCV from sklearn for parameter tuning in the algorithms that had parameters (SVM, Decision Tree, and Logistic Regression).
 Grid search is an approach to parameter tuning that will methodically build and evaluate a model for each combination of algorithm parameters specified in a grid.

-given a grid_search and parameters list (if exist) for a specific model, along with features and labels list, it tunes the algorithm using grid search and prints out the average evaluation metrics results (accuracy, percision, recall) after performing the tuning for iter times, and the best hyperparameters for the model
+I created the below function to tune the algorithm using grid search.
+It prints out the best hyperparameters for the model after performing the tuning for 80 iterations, along with the average evaluation metrics results (accuracy, percision, recall).

 ```python
 def tune_params(grid_search, features, labels, params, iters = 80):
     acc = []